Danielfww/4-Cards-Challenge/README.md

 Danielfww

 Credits:
-Shotous to https://github.com/Pipendog  and https://github.com/NobelBeastPrize for always being there for me.
+Shotouts to https://github.com/Pipendog  and https://github.com/NobelBeastPrize for always being there for me.